arclabs561/ai-visual-test/docs/usage/STANDALONE_USAGE.md

 ## Overview

-`ai-browser-test` is designed to be **standalone** and **language-agnostic**.
+`ai-visual-test` is designed to be **standalone** and **language-agnostic**.
 The core validation functionality works without Playwright and can be used from any programming language.

 ## Standalone Features (No Playwright Required)